|Survey name||Household projections in England|

 Household projections, household estimates, and other sources of household and planning data are produced differently for different purposes; figures from different sources and methods should not be expected to match exactly.

-Household projections may be generated by other organisations.
-However, these often use a different methodology from that used for the ONS household projections and, therefore, produce different results.
+Household projections may be produced using different methodologies and assumptions to those used for the ONS household projections and, therefore, produce different results.

-different assumptions about the household population projections, for example, other organisations may have more detailed knowledge of the population that resides in communal establishments
+- different assumptions about the household population projections, for example, other organisations may have more detailed knowledge of the population that resides in CEs

 Concepts and definitions